sami-mai/Pass-Lock/README.md

 Samirah Maison

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for detail
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgements
 * Moringa School